konfal/Manga-Word-Finder/README.md

 Instead of manually flipping through hundreds of pages, this script scans the pages using OCR and tells you which images contain the word you're looking for.

-It works with any manga as long as the pages are stored as images.
+It works with any manga

 ---